Red Harvest: Plot

-The Continental Op is called to Personville (known as "Poisonville" to the locals) by the newspaper publisher Donald Willsson, who is murdered before the Op has a chance to meet with him.
+The Continental Op is called to Personville (known as "Poisonville" to the locals) by the newspaper publisher Donald Willsson.
+Willsson had mailed the Continental Detective Agency a $5,000 check to retain their services, but Willsson is shot to death in an alley before the Op has a chance to meet with him.
+The Op meets Donald's wife, who is suspicious of why her husband has employed the Op.
+Mrs. Willsson leaves and is later seen near her husband's body immediately following his death.
 The Op begins to investigate Willsson's murder and meets with Willsson's father, Elihu Willsson, a local industrialist who has found his control of the city threatened by several competing gangs.
 Elihu had originally invited those gangs into Personville to help him impose and then enforce the end of a labor dispute.
+Elihu is also immediately certain that Mrs. Willsson is responsible for Donald's murder.

-The Op extracts a promise and a signed letter from Elihu that pays the Continental Detective Agency, the Op's employer, $10,000 in exchange for cleaning up the city and ridding it of the gangs.
-When the Op solves Donald's murder, Elihu tries to renege on the deal, but the Op will not allow him to do so.
+In addition to the $5,000 check from the late Donald Willsson, the Op gets another $5,000 certified check from Elihu Willsson to "clean up the city" and rid it of the gangs controlling it.
+The Op quickly identifies Donald's murderer as young bank teller Robert Albury, a murder that had nothing to do with gang activity or, as Elihu was certain of, Donald's wife.
+The murder mystery now sewn up, Elihu tries to get his money back and tells the Op to forget about taking down the gangs, but the Op insists he will follow through.
+While the Op had been investigating, the corrupt police chief Noonan had tried twice to have him gunned down, causing the Op to take a personal interest in the job.

 In the meantime, the Op is spending time with Dinah Brand, a possible love interest of the late Donald Willsson and a moll for Max "Whisper" Thaler, a local gangster.
-Using information from Brand and Personville's crooked chief of police, Noonan, the Op manages to extract and spread incriminating information to all of the warring parties.
-When the Op reveals that a bank robbery was staged by the cops and one of the mobs to discredit another mob, a gang war erupts.
+The Op extracts information from Brand and Noonan, and increases tension in the city by leaking it to the warring parties.
+When the Op reveals that a bank robbery was staged by the cops and one of the gangs to discredit another gang, a gang war erupts.